Why Good Phone Etiquette Just Got Even More Important

 Listen to your own voice (as much as it pains you).

 The way we sound in person is often different from how we sound on the phone, in part because cell phones don’t always reproduce the full range of our voices.
 There’s also the fact that most people hate the sound of their own voice because we hear ourselves differently than outsiders, thanks to vocal vibrations in our heads that other people don’t hear.
 Of course, you can work on sounding more professional by recording yourself and playing it back, to scrutinize whether your nervous giggle or habit of saying “yeah” too often needs some editing.

 One of the best ways to avoid a smartphone faux pas is to set ground rules up front of what’s urgent and what’s not.
 “If there is no expectation, then the assumption is ASAP,” Hedges says.
 If you don’t want to make people feel that way, tell them it isn’t urgent, or establish levels of importance; maybe an email can be answered in due course, but a text message means it’s urgent.
 “Oftentimes, people don’t expect an immediate reply,” Hedges says.
 “It’s just that they’re sending you something when they think about it.”

 Back yourself up.

-Once you've decided how to respond to a call, text, or email, it's a good idea to back up your action.
-If you called back your boss but didn't leave a voicemail, you can also email her saying you tried to reach her.
-Or you could send a text to say you saw you missed her call, but you were in the middle of a meeting.
-That way, your boss knows you're paying attention, and if she calls you out for not answering the phone, you can defend yourself by showing your written attempt to get in touch.
+Once you’ve decided how to respond to a call, text, or email, it’s a good idea to back up your action.
+If you called your boss back but didn’t leave a voice mail, you can also email her saying you tried to reach her.
+Or you could send a text to say you saw that you missed her call, but you were in the middle of another one.
+That way your boss knows you’re paying attention, and if she calls you out for not answering the phone, you can defend yourself by showing your written attempt to get in touch.